 For public and product liability the exposure risk is based on the turnover and factors such as whether you work on site away from your premises.
 Goggles

-Product Liability is defined as any physical item that is sold or given away.
+Product Liability is defined as any physical item that is sold or given away

-Products must be fit for purpose and under the consumer protection acts in many countries, you are legally responsible for any damage or injury that a product you supply may cause.
+Products must be fit for purpose and under the consumer protection acts in many countries, you are legally responsible for any damage or injury that a product you supply, may cause

-Your Responsibilities If you supply a product and something goes wrong with it, claimants are likely to claim from you first even if you did not manufacture the product.
+Your Responsibilities If you supply a product and something goes wrong with it, claimants are likely to claim from you first, even if you did not manufacture the product

-The nature of the risk, i.e. the viability of a claim, and premium, is affected by who the product is sold to, how and when it is used and any warnings or labels that are provided.
+The nature of the risk i.e. the viability of a claim, and premium, is affected by who the product is sold to, how and when it is used, and any warnings or labels that are provided

 Product Liability Insurance should cover you against unforseen circumstances.
 Bad workmanship is not covered.
 If you make an inferior product, your claim may be refused.